 Nellie was playing croquet with a young guest, and Charles Ball was leading a game of horseshoes.
 On the other side of a white picket fence, people cantered by on horses.

-On the lawn, Gottlieb was entertaining guests on upright bass, with friends on mouth harp and guitar.
-Soon we all were standing in a circle doing what the musicians announced was the Twirly Whirly, a "new dance from New York City"-what we call these days the Hokey Pokey.
+On the lawn, Gottlieb was entertaining guests on an upright bass, with friends on mouth harp and guitar.
+Soon we all were standing in a circle doing what the musicians announced was the Twirly Whirly, a "new dance from New York City" — what we call these days the Hokey Pokey.

 "I haven't been this dizzy since the last time I went to Wykoff," announced handyman John Maloney, to which a scandalized Martha Meighen replied, "Oh, Mr. Maloney!"